ERC-7562 - Account Abstraction Validation Scope Rules

 2. opsIncluded: a per-entity counter of how many times a unique valid UserOperation referencing this entity appeared in an actual included UserOperation. \ Calculation of this value is based on UserOperationEvents and is only counted for UserOperations that were previously counted as opsSeen by this bundler.

-4. inclusionRate: Relation of opsIncluded to opsSeen
+4. inclusionRate: Ratio of opsIncluded to opsSeen

 Reputation Calculation